 A panel of judges will consider submissions that were published, posted, or broadcast by any independent news media during the 2020 calendar year.
 Series that started during the 2019-2020 academic year are also eligible.
 Consistent with EWA rules, works by non-journalists, or works originally published by organizations not deemed independent news media, are ineligible.
 Works submitted in previous years are also ineligible.
 (See “Eligibility” in our Rules for more specifics.)
 The maximum number of items in any entry is four.

 Judges will evaluate the entries for ingenuity of reporting and depth of analysis that uncovers, highlights or furthers the discussion about the challenges low-income students face, and problems or conditions related to their efforts to obtain a degree.
 Special attention will be paid to works that bring to life aspects of this issue that may not have previously come to the attention of the public.

 How to Enter

 Create an account on EWA’s awards website.
 There is no entry fee for the Eddie.
 However, an Eddie application does not automatically enter your submission in any other EWA awards contest.
 For those, you must enter separately, and pay the appropriate fee.

 For more information on the prize, contact EWA.

-The Edwin Gould Foundation invests in programs that inspire young people to achieve their personal best while contributing to a stronger, more compassionate society.
+The EGF Accelerator invests in programs that inspire young people to achieve their personal best while contributing to a stronger, more compassionate society.
 The Foundation’s mission is to reduce the achievement gap by empowering motivated yet underserved students through support of programs that provide academic remediation, enrichment, and leadership life skills resulting in their entrance to and graduation from college.